Assistant/Associate Professor - Metabolomics

 Application Deadline and Procedures

-The application deadline is July 11, 2022.
-Applications will continue to be accepted on a rolling basis for a reserve pool.
+The application deadline is December 2, 2022.
+Review of applications will begin after the deadline.
+However, applications will continue to be accepted on a rolling basis for a reserve pool.
 Applications in the reserve pool may then be reviewed in the order in which they were received until the position is filled.

-If you have questions regarding the recruitment process, please contact Shelby Cordell at Shelby.Cordell@asu.edu.
+If you have questions regarding the recruitment process, please contact Cristina Quintana at Cristina.Quintana@asu.edu.

 Arizona State University is a VEVRAA Federal Contractor and an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other basis protected by law.
 (See https://www.asu.edu/aad/manuals/acd/acd401.html and https://www.asu.edu/titleIX/.)